-When only the files INPUT and OUTPUT are used for a program executed through the RUN command, you need not reposition files.
+When only the files INPUT and OUTPUT are used for a program executed through the RUN command, it is not necessary to reposition files.
 EDITOR rewinds the files OUTPUT and LGO each time RUN is called.
 Successive executions of a program require no special actions.

 Similarly, COBOL rewinds files, except connected files, whenever an OPEN or CLOSE statement is executed, unless you have written statements to prevent the rewind.
-Consequently, you need not concern yourself with file positioning as long as you are using the RUN command and COBOL.
+Consequently, do not be concerned with file positioning as long as you are using the RUN command and COBOL.
 A second execution of the program can be accomplished without recompiling.
 Remember that the RUN execution created a file LGO that contains the compiled program.
-You can execute LGO by entering its name as a command:
+Execute LGO by entering its name as a command: